Zinabuf/GCIM/README.md

 * Conf_n

-(Note: These columns are optional.
+(Note: These columns (Conf_1, ..., Conf_n) are optional.
 You can include any number of columns as confounders to adjust the GxE in GCIM for the outcome.)
 ~~~
 1 ID_801 ID_801 -0.64402046 -3.826590 69 -13.8514 3.96080 -1.788050 0.0692473 -6.32556  2.853590  1.0851600 -1.303040  3.41659  1.415770   0   7
 2 ID_802 ID_802 -0.95209579  2.065150 60 -12.2438 4.04169 -0.905739 5.9656000  8.35545 -1.435760 -0.6181530  0.746918  5.11019 -0.207188   1  19